 5. Epic Blanket Forts

-One of my personal favourites, epic blanket fort building is exactly as it sounds – provide your teams of students with a few props (think sheets, boxes, chairs and the like) and the instruction of constructing their best architectural creation yet!
+One of my personal favorites, epic blanket fort building is exactly as it sounds – provide your teams of students with a few props (think sheets, boxes, chairs and the like) and the instruction of constructing their best architectural creation yet!

 Why it works: Simple – it’s incredibly fun to watch and play!
 Props aren’t too difficult to obtain, and it just pays to ensure that the more creative ‘forts’ aren’t risking any occupational health and safety concerns.
 A great photo opportunity!

 Those mentioned above are just a mere sample of what’s out there in the team-building world.
 What are your ‘go-to’ games or icebreakers that ensures your students are energized, entertained, and even better, learning something about others or themselves?

-Reposted with permission from Laura Burge, Residential Education Managaer at La Trobe University
+Reposted with permission from Laura Burge, Residential Education Manager at La Trobe University